JohnGaros/data_quality_api/README.md

   - Change control, rollback, and evidence packs are supported by combining contract lifecycle data with job and rule version metadata.
   - This gives compliance teams a clear view of “who changed what, when, and why” plus the ability to roll back to previously approved configurations if needed.

+## GDPR Compliance

+The platform is designed to help customers meet GDPR obligations by:

+- **Classification and tagging:** Governance profiles (`governance_libraries/`) and metadata compliance tags (`src/dq_metadata/models.py`) carry GDPR-specific fields such as classification (personal data vs. special category), lawful basis, and supported data subject rights.
+- **Lawful basis tracking:** Contracts and governance profiles can record the lawful basis for processing per dataset or attribute so that evidence of compliance is always attached to runs and exports.
+- **Data subject rights support:** Metadata and audit trails capture who accessed or changed what and when, enabling responses to access, rectification, erasure, restriction, portability, and objection requests.
+- **Retention and erasure:** Retention policies are configurable per tenant and enforced before deletion, with decisions logged for audit, aligning with GDPR storage limitation and erasure requirements.
+- **Breach and incident evidence:** Audit events and metadata exports provide the history needed to investigate incidents and support breach notifications.

+See `docs/SECURITY_GUIDE.md` and `docs/METADATA_LAYER_SPEC.md` for detailed security and metadata behaviors, and `docs/reference/DrivingDataQualityWithDataContracts.pdf` for a deeper discussion of contract-driven governance patterns.

 ## Who should read this

 - Product managers tracking scope and delivery.